Derecho-Project/cascade/src/service/csharp/README.md

 ### Building an unmanaged host in Linux for C# DLL

+Before we start, you will want to update the `Host/GatewayToManaged.cpp` file which declares the dotnet path in a `#define` macro.
+This is currently on line 14 for Linux.

-This is not intended to be the final feature, but to test a C# DLL on Linux, do the following:
+To test a C# DLL on Linux, do the following (or simply run `sh ./test.sh` in `Host/`):

 1. Move your file to the `Host` directory: `mv YourDllFile.dll Host/`